 The more control you have over your heating, the easier it is to save energy while staying comfortable.
-You can cut your bills by using central heating controls to set when and how your house is heated.
-Here we try to help you find controls that work best for you.
+You can cut your bills by using central-heating controls to set when and how your house is heated.
+Here, we try to help you find the controls that will work best for you.

 - Introduction (this page)